 2.3 The Trigger Date is the date from which the Wider Cancellation Charge applies and the date from which, in the case of the Fixed Cancellation Charge, the Fixed Attributable Works Cancellation Charge rather than the Pre Trigger Amount applies.
 Prior to the Trigger Date, only the Attributable Works Cancellation Charge applies, or in case of the Fixed Cancellation Charge, the Pre Trigger Amount applies.

-2.4 Changes to Construction Programme or Construction Works or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity
+2.4 Changes to Construction Programme or Construction Works or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity

-2.4.1 Where the Construction Programme or the Construction Works or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity subsequently changes from that in the original Construction Agreement the following principles will apply in respect of reassessing the Trigger Date and the Cancellation Charge.
+2.4.1 Where the Construction Programme or the Construction Works or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity subsequently changes from that in the original Construction Agreement the following principles will apply in respect of reassessing the Trigger Date and the Cancellation Charge.

 2.4.2 Where such change is as a result of The Company’s exercise of its rights under the Construction Agreement then: